fiseni/QuerySpecification/README.md

 - [Pozitron.QuerySpecification.EntityFrameworkCore](https://www.nuget.org/packages/Pozitron.QuerySpecification.EntityFrameworkCore)
   An `EntityFramework Core` plugin to the base package.
 It contains EF specific evaluators.

-## Usage
+## Getting Started

+An extended list of features (in-memory collection evaluations, validations, repositories, extensions, etc.) will be soon available in the Wiki.
+Below are listed some basic and common usages.

+### Creating and consuming specifications

-Create your specification classes by inheriting from the `Specification<T>` class, and use the builder `Query` to build your queries in the constructor.
+Create your specification classes by inheriting from the `Specification<T>` class, and use the `Query` builder in the constructor to define your conditions.

 ```csharp
 public class CustomerSpec : Specification<Customer>